Generic Name: midazolam hydrochloride

 Midazolam is contraindicated in patients with a known hypersensitivity to the drug or allergies to cherries or formulation excipients.
 Benzodiazepines are contraindicated in patients with acute narrow-angle glaucoma.
 Benzodiazepines may be used in patients with open-angle glaucoma only if they are receiving appropriate therapy.
 Measurements of intraocular pressure in patients without eye disease show a moderate lowering following induction of general anesthesia with injectable midazolam; patients with glaucoma have not been studied.

-Serious respiratory adverse events have occurred after administration of oral midazolam hydrochloride syrup, most often when midazolam hydrochloride syrup was used in combination with other central nervous system depressants.
-These adverse events have included respiratory depression, airway obstruction, oxygen desaturation, apnea, and rarely, respiratory and/or cardiac arrest (see BOX WARNING).
+Serious respiratory adverse events have occurred after administration of oral midazolam, most often when midazolam was used in combination with other central nervous system depressants.
+These adverse events have included respiratory depression, airway obstruction, oxygen desaturation, apnea, and rarely, respiratory and/or cardiac arrest (see box WARNING).
 When oral midazolam is administered as the sole agent at recommended doses respiratory depression, airway obstruction, oxygen desaturation, and apnea occur infrequently (see DOSAGE AND ADMINISTRATION).

 For deeply sedated patients, a dedicated individual whose sole responsibility is to observe the patient, other than the practitioner performing the procedure, should monitor the patient throughout the procedure.